teach-afp/www/input/lecture6.md

   combinations of effects can be modularly combined!
   </div>

-  Monad transformers is not the perfect solution, but it certainly helps (we will discuss more of the consequences of combining  effects in the next lecture).
+  Monad transformers are not the perfect solution, but they certainly helps (we will discuss more of the consequences of combining  effects in the next lecture).

 ## Running example: a simple interpreter